Why Republicans are so nervous about this race in 'Trump Country'

 On paper, the consequences of this election are fairly insignificant.
 No one thinks one vote will have any impact in the GOP-controlled House, which is unlikely to consider any major consequential legislation this year anyway.
 And thanks to a recent ruling by the Pennsylvania Supreme Court throwing out the state's congressional map, the district is about to be carved up.

-As the Pittsburgh Post-Gazette's summed it up in its lead headline Saturday: "Stakes small, interest high in Lamb-Saccone congressional race."
+As The Pittsburgh Post-Gazette summed it up in its lead headline Saturday: "Stakes small, interest high in Lamb-Saccone congressional race."

 Instead, this election is all about bragging rights for national Democrats and Republicans, narrative-setting and field-testing ahead of the crucial midterms.